Kim-J-Smith/Simple-Button/README.md

 ### Overview

 - As this project is a cross-platform one, all its interfaces are abstract, or in other words: all interfaces need to be customized by the user according to the chip being used.
 From this perspective, this project is merely a "half-finished product".
 If you prefer to use it directly out of the box, you can take a look at the customized version of the chip you need in the [Derivative Project](#derivative-project).
-If so, you can directly download it, skip step 1 and proceed directly to step 2.
+If so, you can directly use the corresponding customized configuration file to skip step 1 and proceed directly to step 2.

 - **Step 1**: You need to customize the transformation for your chip(do step 1 in `simple_button_config.h`):
     - 1.1 - Add head file in **Head-File** at the beginning of the file `simple_button_config.h`.